Ulsan South Korea Travel Guide

 Explore stunning coastal parks, tranquil gardens, and majestic mountains that offer breathtaking views.

-Find ancient petroglyphs, traditional markets, and unique folk art at Onggi Village.
+Discover ancient petroglyphs, traditional markets, and unique art of the people at Onggi Village.

 Ancient rock carvings depicting prehistoric life and whaling, a significant historical site.